-Sequential program - sequence of actions (statements) that produce a result (value).
+Sequential program - sequence of actions (statements) that produce a result (final value or sequence of outputs).
 Variously called a process or task or thread (of control)

 Concurrent program - two or more sequential programs, cooperating to accomplish some goal, and running (at least conceptually) at the same time.